4HBYTES/payment/README.md

  * source env/bin/activate

-Curl example:
+CURL example:

-curl http://127.0.0.1:5000/payment/paypal/init --data '{"product": "my-uuid-v4-xxx", "quantity": 2}' -v
+`curl http://127.0.0.1:5000/payment/paypal/init --data '{"product": "my-uuid-v4-xxx", "quantity": 2}' -v`

-You can copy the content of the <a href="xxx"></a> and paste it in the browser.
-You will be redirected to the paypal store, to login, review your cart and click on 'pay'.
+You can copy the content of the HTML link in the response, and paste it in the browser.
+You will be redirected to the paypal store, to login, review your cart and click on 'Pay'.
 At the end of the process, paypal will call back our application on GET /payment/paypal/progress?paymentId=xxx&token=yyy&PayerID=zzz.
 You will be redirected on different pages with different parameters depending on the payment execution.

-Next:

-Create the endpoint to execute the payment (PAYPAL_RETURN_URL)
+Next step:

+ * Test the damn thing with a dummy front end
+ * Implement express checkout ?
+Note sure the modal would be great, but __could__ get rid of those 302
+ * Implement BrainTree for credit card ?
+ * Persist the payment information in database (activity log kindof)

 ## Current features: